 To add database support, you need to edit WEB-INF/deployerConfigContext.xml

 .
-Just change following lines
+Just change the following lines

 <bean id="primaryAuthenticationHandler"